NGMLGroup/Time-Series-Clustering-with-GNNs/README.md

  ## Adjacency construction
  The adjacency matrix construction methods used in the real world data experiment is given in `adj_construction.py` in the `modules` folder.
-At the end of the script is an example of how to apply the function using the `Elergone` dataset from Torch Spatiotemporal.
+At the end of this script is an example of how to apply the function, using the `Elergone` dataset from Torch Spatiotemporal.

  ## Citation